MI-AFP/tutorials/README.md

 ## Acknowledgements

-Our work was highly affected by successful course [MI-PYT] (Advanced Python).
-The materials has been developed with support of the Faculty of Information Technology, CTU in Prague.
+Our work is highly inspired by successful course [MI-PYT] (Advanced Python).
+The materials have been developed with support of the Faculty of Information Technology, CTU in Prague.

 [![FIT CTU](https://fit.cvut.cz/sites/default/files/PR/information_technology.svg)](https://fit.cvut.cz/en)

 ## Contribution

-If you find some problem or have ideas about improvement, please submit new [issue] or do the changes on your own and create [pull request].
+If you find a problem or you have ideas about improvements, please submit new [issue] or do the changes on your own and create a [pull request].
 This is open course and we appreciate any help and feedback!

 ## License